FreeProving/guidelines/CONTRIBUTING.md

    The variable name should still be meaningful.
    For example, an lists should have the suffix `s` or monadic values the prefix `m`.

-   A consequence of meaningful variable names is that the left-hand sides of function declarations can get quite long.
+   A consequence of meaningful variable names is that lines can get quite long.
-   Unfortunately, [Brittany](#brittany) does not insert line breaks on the left-hand sides of function declarations (in fact, all line breaks are removed automatically by Brittany).
-   However, meaningful variables are more important than short lines.
+   [Floskell](#floskell) automatically breaks long lines and idents the code appropriately.
-   Thus, it is okay, if the left-hand side of a function declaration exceeds the 80 character line length limit.
+   Thus, you don't have to worry about the 80 character line length limit.
-   Nonetheless, if a single variable name approaches this limit you definitely did something wrong :wink:
+   Nonetheless, if a single variable name approaches this limit, you definitely did something wrong :wink:
    Meaningful variable names do not necessarily have to be long!

 ##### Grouping source code